Structured Sentiment Analysis as Transition-based Dependency Graph Parsing: Experiments

 \subsection{Time Complexity}

-Casting it as dependency parsing is one of the most efficient approaches to solve SSA.
-Among dependency-based methods, the best-performing graph-based model by Peng \textit{et al.} \cite{Peng2021} has a $O(n^3)$ runtime complexity due to the leverage of second-order features.
-We prove that the transition-based model presented in this work is more efficient: it has an expected worst-case running time complexity of $O(n^2)$ for the range of data tested in our experiments.
+Casting it as dependency graph parsing is one of the most efficient approaches to solve SSA.
+Among dependency-based methods, the best-performing graph-based model by \cite{Peng2021} has a $O(n^3)$ worst-case runtime complexity due to the leverage of second-order features.
+We demonstrate that the transition-based model introduced in this work is more efficient in practice.
+Although its theoretical running time complexity is $O(n^3)$, the average-case complexity observed in our experiments is $O(n^2)$ over the tested data range.